CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

 === "Module"

-    The idea is that we will pass the essential information as a hash (Perl) or dictionary (Python).
+    The concept is to pass the necessary information as a hash (in Perl) or dictionary (in Python).

     `Perl`
     ```Perl